lukejamestodd1/bayside-cioding-challenge/README.md

 ### `git push origin your_branch_name`

+If you don't have a github login, I can log in for you

 Happy coding!
-And don't be scared to ask for help :)
+And don't be afraid to ask for help :)